• Home

 Using six interpolating CNC axes and a pressure-controlled floating axis, the SPE keeps the abrasive belt perpendicular to the turbine airfoil surface.
 This ensures repeatable stock removal, excellent surface quality and high profile accuracy on complex blade geometries.

-Typical applications include turbine blade manufacturing after milling, edge polishing, coating preparation, aerofoil finishing and controlled removal of surface irregularities on titanium and nickel-based blades.
+Typical applications include turbine blade manufacturing after milling, edge polishing, coating preparation, aerofoil finishing, casting layer and controlled removal of surface irregularities on titanium and nickel-based blades.

 Industrial gas turbine blade finishing on the SPE 6 CNC